Lotto24/phraseapp-gradle-plugin/README.md

 # phraseapp-gradle-plugin

 This plugin helps you to sync your externalized/internationalized messages with your PharseApp account.
-So it will be a bridge between you as the developer how created messages keys which need to be translated and the translation agency/translater who will translate this keys.
+So it will be a bridge between you as the developer and the translation agency/translater.

 ## Usage
 ### Configuration